ayyanulhaq997-cmd/ProposalForge/frontend/SETUP_GUIDE.md

 ## Performance Tips

 1. **Enable Database Connection Pooling**
-   - Replit/Neon does this automatically
+   - Neon does this automatically

 2. **Use CDN for Images**
    - Add image optimization service